0 Part Course |

 This financial institution valuation course ends with a summary of key issues and concluding comments.

-He is a Visiting Fellow in the M&A department and Programme Director at Executive Development, Sir John Cass Business School, London, a member of the Visiting Faculty at Fuqua Business School and has previously worked as an advisor to the Overseas Development Administration in the UK, as well as EU PHARE and TACIS programmes throughout Europe and Russia.
+He is a Visiting Fellow in the M&A department and Programme Director at Executive Development, Sir John Cass Business School, London, a member of the Visiting Faculty at Fuqua Business School and previously worked as an advisor to the Overseas Development Administration in the UK, as well as EU PHARE and TACIS programmes throughout Europe and Russia.

-The list of global clients is extensive and covers both European, Middle East, African and Asian markets.
-In the corporate market, he works extensively with large corporate clients, private equity firms, and private investors as well as public sector companies such as the NHS and major law firms.
+The list of global clients is extensive and covers European, Middle East, African and Asian markets.
+In the corporate market, he works extensively with large corporate clients, private equity firms, and private investors, as well as public sector companies such as the NHS and major law firms.
 He provides advisory and development services to these organisations, either through the relevant departments or directly to the senior line management.

 He was previously the Managing Director of a subsidiary of Union Plc, a London merchant bank having previously worked with several high-profile global investment banks.
 He left Union Plc in 1996 to form his own international advisory Company.